List of The Wheel of Time characters

-Main
+Main characters

 Rand al'Thor

 Introduced in The Eye of the World (1990), Rand al'Thor is a sheep herder whose remote village Emond's Field, in the Two Rivers, is attacked by a horde of monstrous Trollocs.
 Rand and his friends flee with Moiraine Damodred, an Aes Sedai of the Blue Ajah who believes that one of them is the prophesied Dragon Reborn, the reincarnation of Lews Therin Telamon, a hero of the Age of Legends.
 The group is pursued by agents of a malevolent figure known as the Dark One, who seeks to seduce the Dragon to the Shadow, or destroy him.
 At the Eye of the World, Rand is exposed to a well of pure, uncorrupted saidin, the male half of the One Power.
 He finds himself able to channel it, and faces off against Aginor, one of the Dark One's most powerful servants, the Forsaken.
 Rand thus proves himself to be the Dragon Reborn, and is drawn into the millennia-long struggle against the forces of the Dark One.